Search the Health Library

 For decades, patients and their families have relied on the Johns Hopkins Heart and Vascular Institute for cardiovascular care.
 John Hopkins’ rich tradition in advancing heart care—the groundbreaking “blue baby” operation, the invention of CPR, the development of balloon angioplasty, to name just a few examples—continues today with innovations in treatment and research.

-The cardiology and heart surgery programs offer both routine and complex cardiovascular care.
-As we celebrate American Heart Month, find out how Johns Hopkins combines top physicians and surgeons, innovative research and quality patient care to customize treatment for each individual patient.
+At the Heart and Vascular Institute, our programs offer both routine and complex cardiovascular care.
+As we celebrate American Heart Month, find out how Johns Hopkins improves health throughout the nation and world by combining top physicians and surgeons, innovative research, and quality patient care to customize treatment for each individual.